ChebbiL/barrier-and-look-back-options/src/README.md

 * `time_maturity_T (double)` the time of maturity of the call.
 Default value is `1 .0`.
 * `initial_time_t0 (double)` the initial time at which `S_t0` was recorded.
 Default value is `0.0`.
-* Optional: `number_iterations_approximation (int)` the number of iterations for the approximation methods.
+* `number_iterations_approximation (int)` the number of iterations for the approximation methods.
 The default value is 10,000.
 Note than the larger this number is, the slower but more accurate computations are.
 Industry standards are 100,000.
 ```
-european_option call(S_t0, strike, interest_rate, volatility, time_maturity_T, time_initial_t);
 european_option call(S_t0, strike, interest_rate, volatility, time_maturity_T, time_initial_t, number_iterations_approximation);
 ```

 ### Initialising the Barrier option

+---

 ## Usage